tonethar/IGME-330-Master/notes/HW-php-web-service-4.md

 ```

 - now use the `.value` of this select to change the value of the `limit` parameter you will be sending to **get-jokes.php**
-- fetch and show all of these jokes when the user clicks the button, and be sure to clear out the old results
+- fetch and show all of these jokes when the user clicks the button, and be sure to clear out the old results.
+Put the jokes in the `#content` &lt;div>
 - when you are done, it will look something like this:

 **many-jokes-client.html**